Animal User Requirement #2

 Title: The Reuse of Needles in Research Animals

-Purpose: Often for reasons of convenience and cost savings, syringes and needles used to inject research animals are often reused.
-This practice, while widespread, puts research animals at risk of disease from needle sharing, and also can cause unnecessary pain and distress from injections given with a dull needle.
-In addition, The Guide for the Care and Use of Laboratory Animals states that, “Aseptic technique is used to reduce microbial contamination to the lowest possible practical level.”
+Purpose: For reasons of convenience and cost savings, syringes and needles used for injection of research animals are sometimes reused.
+Reuse of injection needles puts research animals at risk of disease from needle sharing and can cause unnecessary pain and distress from injections given with a dull needle.

 Direction: